ONLYOFFICE/ansible-role-documentserver/README.md

 The package name of the ONLYOFFICE Document Server.

+    package_state: latest | present

+The package state of the ONLYOFFICE Document Server.
+If set to latest (default), a upgrade will be performed!

     redis_server_host: localhost

 The IP address or the name of the host where the Redis server is running.